combiozone/ShinyApps/README.md

 # Shiny Applications

-These Shiny applications were developed to support rapid, interactive exploration of genes of interest and motif activity in single-cell and multi-omics datasets.
+These Shiny applications were developed to support rapid, interactive exploration of genes of interest and motif activity in single-cell datasets.

 ## Applications